spacetelescope/stis_cti/doc/qsg.rst

    stis_cti.py complete!

 ...it is done running.
-You should find the output files in the science directory with names like ``*_cte.fits``, ``*_flc.fits``, ``*_crc.fits``, etc.
+You should find the output files in the ``science/`` directory with names like ``*_cte.fits``, ``*_flc.fits``, ``*_crc.fits``, etc.

 ..
 Warning::